CHT2520-web-prog/intro-to-laravel/basic_CRUD_using_Laravel.md

   > `composer config --global process-timeout 2000`.
 Then try and create your project again.

   > On XAMPP on a PC you might get an error about *The zip extension and unzip command are missing*.
 To fix this:
-  >   - open your *php.ini* file.
+  >   - Open your *php.ini* file.
 You can find this in the PHP folder on XAMPP.
   >   - Find the line (ctrl+f) `;extension=zip`.
   >   - This line is commented out.
 To uncomment it, delete the semi-colon at the start of this line.
   >   - Save the file.